nonblocking/mashroom/packages/plugin-packages/mashroom-error-pages/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

 This plugin allows it to show proper HTML pages for arbitrary HTTP status codes.
+It delivers error pages only if the request accept header contains text/html.
+So, typically not for AJAX requests.

 ## Usage